visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 Some variables can only be expressed as very complex expressions containing several intermediate subexpressions that are only used to simplify the overall expression definition.
 These types of subexpressions are seldom visualized on their own.
-If you want to prevent them from being added to the **Plot** menu, turn off the **Show variable in plot menus** check box.
+If users want to prevent them from being added to the **Plot** menu, turn off the **Show variable in plot menus** check box.

 Deleting an expression